The Studio School educates the hearts and minds of children as we nurture the unfolding of their authentic spirit and character.

 In 1998, Ms. Rotter, a forward thinker, conceived Studio’s interdisciplinary One World curriculum, which combines the physical sciences, geography, social sciences, and history into one encompassing course of study.
 With Julianne Mabey, Head of Teaching and Learning, the disciplines have expanded to address technology, social justice, diversity, and sustainability.

-As an outgrowth of our Mothers’ and Fathers’ Groups, over 36 years ago, Ms. Rotter created a Toddler Program for families with young children.
+As an outgrowth of our Mothers’ and Fathers’ Groups, Ms. Rotter created a Toddler Program for families with young children.
 In 2000, parents, students, and teachers all saw the need to grow the school and added grades seven and eight, thus creating a complete middle school program.

 After moving to the Upper West Side in the late 1970s and leasing spaces on 79th Street and 86th Street, the School moved in 1987 to a larger facility on West 95th Street, where they leased for 20 years.
 Seeking a permanent home of our own, Ms. Rotter was the inspirational leader behind the capital campaign to purchase two adjoining townhouses and the visionary in the conception and renovation of these buildings.